vuorimaav/backend-demo/README.md

 ### Start the app

 * Start the Postgres database by typing `docker-compose up -d`
-    * There's a default password inside the `docker-compose.yml` file and hence is only intended for local development purposes.
 * Start the application by typing `./gradlew bootRun`

 ### Open browser